I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-supposed to but they don't like you're just in the sportsbook so you're just sitting there you know you're and I just watch basketball it was the first time I really ever watched nba basketball to that extent I was previously I was watching a lot of hockey and canadian football and yeah my dad would give me a little bit of money not a lot and I would watch basketball and I would sit there from 4pm pacific to 10pm eleven pm pacific and just watch the games on these giant tvs and then I started to really enjoy the routine of watching the west coast games so I started to like kind of pay attention more to the west coast teams that was like chris webber's rookie year when he played for golden state and they had a run tmc I think it was before that
+So I was supposed to, but they don't — you're just in the sportsbook, so you're just sitting there.
+I would just watch basketball.
+It was the first time I really ever watched **NBA** basketball to that extent.
+Previously I watched a lot of hockey and Canadian football.
+My dad would give me a little bit of money — not a lot — and I would watch basketball.
+I'd sit there from 4:00 PM Pacific to 10:00 PM, 11:00 PM Pacific and just watch the games on these giant TVs.
+I started to really enjoy the routine of watching the West Coast games, so I began to pay more attention to the West Coast teams.
+That was like Chris Webber's rookie year when he played for Golden State, and they had a run — *TMC*, I think it was before that.

 Shaan Puri